Central Bearded Dragon

 Fun Facts for Kids

-• These lizards got their name due to their ability of making their throat look like a beard by inflating and puffing it out as well as the ability of their throat to turn to black when threatened.
+• These lizards got their name due to their ability to make their throat look like a beard by inflating and puffing it out as well as the ability of their throat to turn black when threatened.

-• If a leg or tail of a bearded dragon is cut off, it will not grow back unlike other lizards.
+• If the leg or tail of a bearded dragon is cut off, it will not grow back unlike other lizards.

 • The bearded dragon often uses body posture as a signal.
 For example, standing on 3 legs and rotating the fourth leg in the air, the dragon can greet members of its group or show subjection to a more dominant male.

-• These lizards regulate temperature of their body by changing shades of skin color from dark to light and backwards.
+• These lizards regulate the temperature of their body by changing shades of skin color from dark to light and backward.

 References